Howard & Bullough: History

 The firm of Howard and Bleakley was founded in 1851 with four workers; in 1856 Bleakley retired and the partnership was changed to Howard & Bullough.
 John Bullough had perfected a self-acting temple on his handloom, and with William Kenworthy at Brookhouse Mills had been responsible for the Lancashire Loom.
 By 1856 they employed 150 workers; John's son James joined in 1862.
 They initially concentrated on looms, but eventually expanded to manufacture the complete range of machinery used in a cotton mill.

-John Bullough, (b.
-1837) died in 1891.
+John Bullough, (born 1837) died in 1891.
 By then Bulloughs was the world's largest manufacturer of ring spinning frames, and John, the owner of the Isle of Rùm, was the first cotton machine manufacturing millionaire.
 Three of the company's executives, Edmund and Samuel Tweedale and Joseph Smalley left to set up business in Castleton, Rochdale.
 The firm was Tweedales and Smalley.
 The company's first spindles equipped the Newhey Spinning Mill in February 1893.
 In 1897 they provided spinning machinery for use in the Drezna factory established by Ivan Zimin.

 Bulloughs was one of the country's largest manufacturers.
 At its peak the Globe Works dominated the town, employing almost 6,000 workers and covering 52 acre.
 Seventy-five percent of the company's production was exported.